The Difference Between Parameters and Arguments

 In summary, parameters

-are the actual values passed to the function during a call.
+are the actual values passed to the function when it is called.

 Parameters refer to the actual values passed to a function.